Ultimate Guide To Archery Bows 101

 Recurve Bow

 Recurve is one of the most common shapes for an archery bow.
 It has limbs that curve away from the archer when unstrung.
-This type of bow stores more energy and delivers it more efficiently than some other bows.
+This type of bow stores more energy and delivers it more efficiently than other bows.

-Archers must hold the grip, lift arms up to shoulder height, and pull the string back to their face with their fingers to shoot a recurve bow.
+Archers must hold the grip, lift arms to shoulder height, and pull the string back to their face with their fingers to shoot a recurve bow.
 Aim at the archery target through sight and open your fingers to release the string at full draw.
-Energy stored within the bent limbs can then transfer through the string into the arrow, sending it downrange to the target.
+Energy stored within the bent limbs can transfer through the string into the arrow, sending it downrange to the target.

 -